47th Annual Raymond James Institutional Investor Conference

 • Aiming to grow sales at twice the market rate and achieve double-digit operating margins long-term, with retail segment targeted for mid-teens margins.

-• Strong cash position with over $300 million and no external debt, deploying capital equally between business reinvestment and shareholder returns.
+• Strong cash position with over $300 million on hand, no external debt, and a balanced capital allocation strategy: 50% reinvested in the business and 50% returned to shareholders via dividends and share repurchases.

 Partial view of Summaries dataset, powered by Quartr API